Heavilley History, Family Crest & Coats of Arms

 The ancestry of the name Heavilley dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in either of the settlements called Everley in Wiltshire or the West Riding of Yorkshire.
 The surname Heavilley belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Heavilley was first found in North Yorkshire at Everley or at Everleigh in Wiltshire.
 Both are rather old villages.
 Everley in Yorkshire dates back to the Domesday Book of 1086 where it was listed as Eurelai and Everleigh in Wiltshire dates back further to Saxon times when it was listed as Eburleagh.
 Both have similar origins in that they both literally mean "wood or clearing frequented by wild boars," from the Old English words "eofar" + "leah."

-Important Dates for the Heavilley family
+Early History of the Heavilley family

 This web page shows only a small excerpt of our Heavilley research.
 Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Heavilley History in all our PDF Extended History products and printed products wherever possible.

 Heavilley Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Heavilley have been found, including Everley, Eveleigh, Eveley, Evelley, Everlie and others.

 Early Notables of the Heavilley family (pre 1700)